kozistr/kozistr.github.io/_posts/about.md

 - Developed a music recommendation system (prototype)
 - Developed a training recipe to train sequential recommendation architecture. (named `FutureFLAT`)
   - Build _Future_ module to understand better at the time of inference.
-  - Apply augmentations to the various features, leads to performance gain & robustness.
+  - Applying augmentations to the various features, leads to performance gain & robustness.
   - **In A/B (online)** test, `FLAT` vs `FutureFLAT` (statistically significant `p-value < 0.05`)
     - Compared to the previous model (`FLAT`), there’s no (statistically significant) improvments.
     - However, it still seems to be better on `the offline metrics` & `training stability`.
 So, we chose to use it.